Mitigating Misinformation Spread on Blockchain Enabled Social Media Networks: Numerical Illustration of the Blockchain Enabled Social Media Network

-{\bf Parameter Estimation from Twitter Datasets:} We use Twitter datasets of trending hashtags\cite{skaza2017modeling} to obtain realistic SIR model parameters for simulating misinformation transmission.
+In the simulation below, we use Twitter datasets of trending hashtags\cite{skaza2017modeling} to obtain realistic SIR model parameters for simulation.
 We justify this choice of dataset for the following reasons: Twitter hashtags are used to describe virally popular events and subjects.
 The spread of viral hashtags frequently follows a similar pattern to that of diseases\cite{weng2013virality}.

 A total of 4574 time-stamped tweets were collected during a 87-minute period using Twitter API by querying the hashtag "\#BBWLA" in 2016\cite{skaza2017modeling}.
 The hashtag is about an American reality television series \textit{Basketball Wives}.
-We chose this hashtag because the popular reality show prompted a lot of conversation on social media and the linked tweets went viral, providing us with a good approximation of how misinformation spreads.
+We chose this hashtag because the linked tweets provide us with an approximation of how misinformation spreads\footnote{As per the social media monitoring tool: \url{https://brand24.com/blog/what-is-media-monitoring-and-analysis/}, the number of tweets with "\#BBWLA" hashtag in the last 24 hours (May 18th, 2022) is 86.
+In 2016, 4574 tweets were sent in less than 2 hours, hence the tweets can be considered viral in 2016 and useful in representing misinformation spread.}.
 The tweets are grouped into one-minute time windows resulting in a smoothed time series of the infected population $I_{obs}(t), t=0,\cdots, 87$.

 We use Bayesian Markov Chain Monte Carlo (MCMC)\cite{skaza2017modeling} to estimate the SIR parameters, $\beta$ and $\alpha$, as well as the inital values for the infected ($I(0)$) and susceptible ($S(0)$) populations.
 We assign the parameters with uniform priors: